Oct 30, 2017

 In addition, previously people only shopped on their PCs.
 Now that most people have a smartphone, we are seeing a rise in online purchases on the smartphone, so we will need to adjust to meet those changing consumer behaviors and device patterns.

 CJ: Sounds like you have some big plans.
-Thank you so much for your time today.
-Before we wrap, any last thoughts on how to succeed in your market?
-What are the successful companies doing well?
+Any last thoughts on how to succeed in your market?
+What are successful companies doing well?

 IS: It is very hard to get a Japanese person to buy something.
 To know and understand the behavior of a Japanese person is difficult, so I think spending a good deal of time getting to know the culture and patterns of the consumers here is very important.
 Naturally the more you cater to a consumer, the better off your chances of converting them.
 We’ve seen many companies hire Japanese employees and it definitely helps them improve their effectiveness in this market, as they now have access to an insider perspective.